ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/measurementfield.md

-# Measurement Field Type
+# Measurement field type

-The Measurement Field Type represents measurement information.
+The Measurement field type represents measurement information.
 It stores the unit of measure, and either a single measurement value, or a pair of values that defines a range.